juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 (Keep reading — I get a bit more detailed on this later on.)

 ### Native Browser Notifications
-If the website validates as a PWA, certain browsers take the initiative to of displaying notifications such as offering to add the website to the home screen of the user — the PWA equivalent of installing an app.
+If the website validates as a PWA, certain browsers take the initiative of displaying notifications such as offering to add the website to the home screen of the user — the PWA equivalent of installing an app.

 ### Enabling Push Notifications
 Push notifications are every developer and marketer's favorite native app feature.
 When leveraging the Push API, you have the ability to re-engage your audience even when your website’s not being accessed.